ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 2. Price oracle to use
 3. Payment provider to use

-We propose a standardized way how to communicate these preferences and an algorithm to resolve any two preferences lists.
+We propose a standardized way to communicate these preferences and an algorithm to resolve any two preferences lists.

 For any dimension, nodes list the relative importance of them.
 Consequently, nodes specify their accepted options within each dimension.
 Importance is communicated through Swarm by any positive integer